alxojy/AWS-SAA-C02/database/README.md

 #### What is Amazon RDS Proxy?
 Fully managed, highly available, easy to use database proxy that enables applications to
 - Improve scalability by pooling & sharing database connections
-- Improve availability by reducing data base failover times
+- Improve availability by reducing database failover times
 - Preserving application connections during failovers
 - Improve security by optionally enforcing IAM authentication to databases